 The committee will choose a fellow based on the following:

 - Fulfillment of the above eligibility requirements

 - Completion of the Application Form

 Application or procedural questions should be directed to David Pyle at email@example.com or 503-894-8546 (Pacific Coast Time).
-For in-depth questions concerning Jamkhed and the fellow’s activities, refer to the Jamkhed website or email the Jamkhed International Foundation at firstname.lastname@example.org.
+For questions concerning Jamkhed and the fellow’s activities, refer to the Jamkhed website or email the Jamkhed International Foundation at firstname.lastname@example.org.